LarryWoodside/barsPlus/README.md

     rgb(255*Sum(Measure1)/(Sum(Measure1)+Sum(Measure2)),0,0)

-In either dimension or measure attributes, (note string constants are evaluated by the browser, other formulas by the Qlik Sense engine).
+Following are examples for either dimension or measure attributes, (note string constants are evaluated by the browser, other formulas by the Qlik Sense engine).

     'red'
     'azure'